Rampart Dam: Planning

 As investigation and planning work continued, the Corps of Engineers reached an agreement with the Department of the Interior, the parent agency of the Bureau of Reclamation, in March 1962.
 The agreement stated the Corps would have responsibility for design and construction of the project, while the Interior Department would be responsible for running and maintaining the dam after completion.
 In the planning stages, the Interior Department also would be responsible for examining the economic feasibility of the project and its effect upon natural resources.
 This agreement negated much of the work of the REAB to that point, as the Interior Department promptly began its own three-year study of the dam's economic feasibility and environmental impact.
 The DRC report, though trumped by the Interior Department's new precedence in such matters, nevertheless released a report in April 1962, stating that the project was economically feasible and would attract new industries to Alaska.
 Meanwhile, the Corps of Engineers continued engineering studies.
+One of these was an investigation by the Corps of Engineers Nuclear Cratering Group into the potential for cost reductions through the use of nuclear explosives to quarry aggregate for the project, and to excavate spillways.
+Physicist Edward Teller proposed nuclear explosives for the excavation of a diversion channel in 1963.

 The interim Corps of Engineers report was released in December 1963, and reported that building the dam was feasible from an engineering standpoint.
 President John F. Kennedy supported the project, and lobbied for an appropriation of $197,000 (1963 dollars) to continue study of the project.
 The needed money was included in a House appropriations bill, and studies continued.
 The initial report included some figures about the size of the project.
 The dam would be a concrete structure 530 ft high and about 4700 ft long.
 It would raise the height of the Yukon River from 215 ft above sea level to approximately 656 ft.
 The resulting reservoir would be 400 mi long, 80 mi wide, and have a surface area greater than that of Lake Erie.
 The power facilities for the project would produce a maximum of 5 gigawatts of electricity.
 In total, the proposed reservoir was anticipated to cover an area of 10700 sqmi and have a capacity of 1300000000 acre.ft.